• Home

 3.Differential Allocation of Effort

-Changes in the standard 40/40/20 allocation of effort for a set period of time can be initiated by the tenured faculty member or department Chair.
+Changes in the standard allocation of effort for an individual faculty member over a set period of time can be initiated by the tenured faculty member or department Chair.
 These changes can be short- or long-term and must correspond to changes in work-load not just evaluation criteria.
 Reasons for alterations can include short-term items such as funded research or longer term career-stage issues.
-Faculty members are not allowed to reduce their teaching or research to less than 20 percent on DAE agreements.
+Faculty members are not allowed to reduce their teaching or research to less than 10% on DAE agreements.
 Departmental needs take precedent over individual needs when making decisions to alter a faculty member’s allocation of effort; such redistribution must be consistent with the best interests of the unit.
 The most likely occasion for consideration of such changes is in discussion between the Chair and the individual faculty member following annual performance evaluations, or sooner so that appropriate arrangements may be made at the unit level for the coverage of course offerings.
 Changes in faculty effort are to be negotiated and agreed upon before the start of the next academic year.
 Any individualized changes in faculty allocation of effort will be negotiated with the Chair and documented in the faculty member's personnel file.

 The selection among these options should be made following the guidelines and process for approval of long-term DAEs contained in the University Policy on Differential Allocation of Effort (DAE).